NeSC-IV/SUM-VO/README.md

 ### TODO:

 - [x] 1.
 The demo video of the experiments in the paper
 - [ ] 2.
-Code implementation of Panoptic-SLAM on KITTI for experiment
+Semantic segmentation network weights and uncertainty generation
 - [ ] 3.
-Semantic segmentation network weights and uncertainty generation
-- [ ] 4.
 Semantic Uncertainty-based odometry with semantic motion consistency check

 ### Demo